hawkticehurst/sliderr/README.md

 ## Project Status

-Currently, the components for a one axis slider has been sourced and created.
+Currently, the components for a one axis slider has been sourced and put together.
 The slider is composed of:

 - A CNC linear rail and gantry plate system
 - Belt and pinion system